AntheChristo/Solana-Basics/README.md

 This is my adventure on the SolDev Solana Basics Course.

 ## Acknowledgments
-This project was inspired by and includes concepts taught in the Soldev course.
-For detailed information and original content, please visit [Soldev's website](https://www.soldev.app/).
+This project was inspired by and includes concepts taught in the SolDev course.
+For detailed information and original content, please visit [SolDev's website](https://www.soldev.app/).

 # Solana SolDevBasics Project